jparrent/usvotesgraphs/README.md

 ### 1.1 Why do Data Science with Classes

 More often than not, data scientits need to write one-off, barebones scripts to accomplish a specific or time-sensitive task.
 In order to add more functionality, refactoring the code is usually needed, particularly when the scripts are old.
-So, I have found it most useful to start a project as close to a well-orgaized state as possible, and in terms of both setting up project directories and defining functions:
+I have found it most useful to start a project as close to a well-orgaized state as possible, and in terms of both setting up project directories and defining functions within a set of classes:

 * organize a directory tree before coding anything (optional: [cookie-cutter](https://github.com/audreyr/cookiecutter))